Holy Nature – finding the wonder in the “ordinary.”

 The Celts never doubted it, and surely few peoples ever did.
-Every landscape, be it snow-covered prairies, bald stone mountains, or green bogs that go on forever to the gaze, there is a sense of majesty that, at the same time, appears to us as infinitely Other, and yet quietly draws us to somehow, intimately, take part in the whole of it.
-All of Nature is, after all, Creation, and, as even the smallest creation – any snapshot or trinket – draws us to see something of that creator’s own personhood, and to see as the artist sees, the Universe cries out constantly, with sound, or without, to see it, and see ourselves, through the eyes of a greater Artist.
+They saw it in every landscape, on the Green Isle.
+We see it in snow-covered prairies, bald stone mountains, or green bogs that go on forever to the gaze.
+There is a sense of majesty that, at the same time, appears to us as infinitely Other, and yet quietly draws us.
+We somehow, intimately, take part in the whole of it.
+“Holy” means different, special, set-apart.
+There is enough of that “other-ness” that we can say that all of Nature is truly “Holy Nature.”

 All of Nature is, after all, Creation, even the smallest creation.
 Any snapshot or trinket speaks of a personhood, behind – or, within it.
 We can see as the artist sees, hear as the musician hears, as the Universe sings of a beauty beyond even the colors and lights before us.